Black Diamond Mines Regional Preserve: Mount Diablo Coalfield

 In 1859 William C. Israel discovered a coal deposit while clearing out a spring on his land at Horse Haven Valley, six miles south of Antioch.
 His initial attempt to mine the coal was not financially successful but soon other coal deposits were discovered nearby and mining operations grew rapidly.
-The area became known as the Mount Diablo Coalfield, the largest in California, producing more than 400 million short tons (357 million long tons) of coal during this time.
+The area became known as the Mount Diablo Coalfield, producing more than 4 million tons of coal during this time.

 The area includes the remains of twelve coal mines and the sites of several long-gone coal mining towns.
 The Preserve contains over 200 mi of mine workings.
 The largest and oldest town, Nortonville, had a peak population of about 1,000.
 Somersville, Stewartville, West Hartley and Judsonville were located in valleys to the east.
 The sites of Judsonville and West Hartley are located on private property outside the eastern boundary of the Preserve.
 The mines were the Empire, Central, Star, Corcoran, Pittsburg, Manhattan, Eureka, Independent, Union, Black Diamond, Mt.
 Hope, and Cumberland.
 The coal produced was of a low grade (sub-bituminous or lignite), but for a time in the 19th century, was the only readily accessible and economic source in California.
 Therefore, it was a very valuable resource and powering the railroads, ships and heavy industry of California.
 The mineral was often called 'black diamond."

 The coal was carried to the San Joaquin River by three railroads: the Empire, Pittsburg, and Black Diamond, for shipment by barge to markets in San Francisco, Sacramento, Stockton and other communities.
 Coal mining activity ended as better-quality imported coal became affordable and as petroleum emerged as an energy source.
 After the coal mines closed, the towns were abandoned and the area was used mainly for cattle grazing.
-In 1974 the Southport Land and Commercial Company (former Black Diamond Coal Mining Company) donated 160 acres of its land holdings to help It become Black Diamond Mines Regional Park.